This site contains no information about the edibility or toxicity of mushrooms.

-Marasmius oreades, also known as Fairy Ring Marasmius, is a small agaric which is producing characteristic rings in turf.
+Marasmius oreades, also known as Fairy Ring Marasmius, is a small agaric which is producing characteristic rings in lawns.
 It has a bell-shaped to convex cap, which becomes flatter with a broad umbo with age.
 The mushroom belongs to the family Marasmiaceae which contains about 500 species of agarics.

-at first convex, then flat to cup shaped with a low central hump that is often a darker shade.
-Color varies from light beige to brown yellow.
+at first convex, then flat to cup-shaped with a low central hump that is often a darker shade.
+The Colour varies from light beige to brown yellow.
 The margins are usually crinkled and almost transparent and streaky in damp weather.
-They turn lighter in dry weather, and regain their color in more humid conditions.
+They turn lighter in dry weather and regain their colour in more humid conditions.
 The flesh is whitish buff, thick at the center, otherwise thin.
 Gills

 free, sparse, and convex in the center with horizontal ridges.
-Creamy white at fist, becoming ochraceous-cream, fairly broad and distant.
+Creamy white at first, becoming ochraceous cream, fairly broad and distant.
 Spores

-tall, colored as cap, smooth or finely scurfy, slender, more or less equal, whitish downy at the base and slightly rooting, stiff.
+tall, coloured as the cap, smooth or finely scurfy, slender, more or less equal, whitish downy at the base and slightly rooting, stiff.
 The mushroom has no ring.

 on the MushroomExpert.Com Web site.

 Many mushrooms are poisonous and some are lethally poisonous.
 It can be very hard to distinguish between an edible and a poisonous mushroom.
 We recommend, because of this, that you don't eat wild mushrooms at all, and this site does not contain any information about the edibility or toxicity of the mushrooms listed here.